marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

       <div sec:authorize = "hasAuthority ('ADMIN')">

-Which should means that current point have to visible just for admins... but there is mistake with design.
+Which should means that current point have to be visible just for admins... but there is mistake with design.

 So this is visible for all.